 2. Less Liability

-Having an LLC for your rental property will reduce your liability in the event you are sued and have a judgment issued against you.
+Having an LLC for your rental property will reduce your liability in the event you are sued and a judgment is issued against you.
 When you have an LLC, people do not sue you directly.
 Rather, they sue your company, and there’s only so much they can sue an LLC for.
 LLC stands for Limited Liability Company, after all.

 When you have all your rental properties under your name, things get tricky for you in court.
 This means that people can sue you directly rather than the companies that you created.
 This can lead to massive losses.